 - You can still hear the city (airplanes, loud vehicles, and helicopters).

 Berkeley, California: New Woodland (East Bay Regional Parks, Tilden)

 New Woodland is tucked up behind Little Farm in Berkeley, just 15 minutes from our home.
-It is a group campsite that can hold a minimum of 11 campers, but a maximum of 50 campers.
+It is a group campsite that can hold a minimum of 11 campers, but a maximum of 50 campers, so consider this one for your preschool posse or scout troop.
 There are no fancy showers or concessions stands near, but the site does have two onsite, relatively clean, chemical toilets and a water spigot.
 There are plenty of picnic benches, fire pits and grills for all eating and s’mores needs.
 Wild turkeys and the fact that it’s right behind Little Farm are an added plus for child entertainment.
 If you go, make sure to bring celery and lettuce to feed the animals to keep the kiddos happy.

 - So close to home it makes me giddy.

 - Can have all your pals and only your pals enjoy the camping experience.
 Fantastic for children!

 - Little Farm and the playground next to it are just down the path.